-MULTIFAN-CL is routinely used to conduct the stock assessment of tuna stocks of the western and central Pacific Ocean, including yellowfin tuna (e.g., Langley et al. 2011).
+MULTIFAN-CL is routinely used to conduct the stock assessment of tuna stocks of the western and central Pacific Ocean, including yellowfin tuna.
 For the Indian Ocean, stock assessments of yellowfin tuna conducted before 2008 had used more traditional methods such as VPA and production models (Nishida & Shono 2005 & 2007).
 MULTIFAN-CL has the functionality to integrate data from tag release/recovery programmes and, thereby, utilise the information collected from the large-scale tagging programme conducted in the Indian Ocean in recent years.
 For this reason, the IOTC Working Party on Tagging Data Analysis held in June-July 2008 recommended conducting an assessment of the IO yellowfin tuna stock using MULTIFAN-CL software (IOTC 2008a).

 A preliminary stock assessment of IO yellowfin tuna using MULTIFAN-CL was conducted in 2008 (Langley et al. 2008).
 The assessment was reported to the IOTC 10th Working Party on Tropical Tunas (WPTT) and the assessment was refined during that meeting (IOTC 2008b).
-The assessment was subsequently updated in 2009 and 2010 (Langley et al. 2009 & 2010) and further refined during the corresponding IOTC WPTT meetings (IOTC 2009, 2010).
+The assessment was revised and updated in the following years (Langley et al. 2009, 2010 & 2011).

-An update of the yellowfin tuna stock assessment was conducted in advance of the 13th WPTT meeting (Langley et al 2011).
-The preliminary analysis included the refinements in model structure and assumptions that were recommended and implemented during the 12th WPTT and a range of additional model sensitivities related to the spatial structure of the model and assumptions regarding the treatment of the tagging data (mixing phase).

-Further model options were considered during the 13th WPTT and this report documents the final model options agreed by the WPTT.
-These model options formed the basis for the management advice from IOTC 13th WPTT (IOTC 2010).
+An update of the 2011 assessment was conducted in advance of the 14th WPTT meeting.
+The preliminary analyses included an update of the main assessment options accepted by the Working Party and a range of additional model sensitivities (Langley et al. 2012).
+Further model sensitivities relating to key model structural assumptions, such as spatial structure, movement, tag mixing, were presented in Langley (2012).
+Additional model options were considered during the 14th WPTT and this report documents the final model options agreed by the WPTT.
+These model options formed the basis for the management advice from IOTC 14th WPTT.